Take Courage. Rise Up. Make Faith Moves.

 I wonder how many of us have this type of courage to cry out to God to heal us or change us.
 How desperate are we for God to do a transformational work in our lives?
 Are we willing to demonstrate crazy faith and risk others thinking we’re crazy?
 Are we willing to risk being criticized for our radicalness?
 Are we willing to be rejected by the very people we seek approval and acceptance from?

 I wonder how many of us are willing to engage in crazy praise for our breakthrough?
 And I wonder how many of us are willing to throw off anything and everything that is holding us back or slowing us down from getting to the feet of Jesus.
 How many of us are willing to cast away our garments of shame, pain, self-confidence, self-sufficiency, and pride to receive our miracle?
-Bartimaeus was able to receive his physical sight because of his crazy faith AND bold actions of crying out to God and throwing off the things that would stop him or slow him down from getting to the feet of Jesus.
+Bartimaeus was able to receive his physical sight because of his crazy faith AND bold actions of crying out to God and throwing off the things that tried to stop him o from getting to Jesus.

 Be Brave, Strong and Courageous